-Adolescents whose eating disorder is their primary diagnosis require a specialized eating disorder treatment facility or a dual diagnosis treatment facility.
-Teens whose eating disorder is their secondary diagnosis, and struggle primarily with another mental health issue, will benefit most from a mental health treatment center where treatment addresses their core mental health issues first.
+Adolescents who have an eating disorder as primary diagnosis require a specialized eating disorder treatment facility or a dual diagnosis treatment facility.
+Teens who have an eating disorder as a secondary diagnosis as well as another mental health issue will benefit most from a mental health treatment center where treatment addresses their primary mental health issues first.

 Primary vs. Secondary Diagnosis: How do I Know?

 The best way to determine this is to ask your teen’s therapist and primary care doctor.
 A mental health professional can offer a clinical assessment, while a physician can offer a medical one.

 If your teen attends routine outpatient therapy sessions, their therapist has a comprehensive knowledge of their clinical history.
 Ask the therapist whether the eating disorder is the primary diagnosis or the secondary diagnosis.
 Based on this information, the mental health professional can recommend what kind of adolescent treatment center is best.
 They may recommend a specialized eating disorder facility, a dual diagnosis treatment center, or a mental health rehab center.

 If your teen has not started therapy of any kind, you can contact an adolescent mental health treatment center for a clinical assessment.
 Most teen treatment centers offer complementary clinical assessments for teens.
 Make sure the assessment is administered by a licensed mental health professional rather than an admissions representative.
 The clinician can offer their professional assessment on whether your teen’s eating disorder is a primary or secondary diagnosis.